 Notes

-- * I prefer to use the packaged rendang spice paste.
-If you want to make your own, please refer to the tips section for a recipe.
+- Note 1: I prefer to use the packaged rendang spice paste.
+If you want to make your own, please refer to the tips section for this recipe.

 - Prep time does not include steps that are already accounted for in the ingredient list, e.g. minced garlic, cubed meat, etc.

-- If you get the Food Burn or Burn error messages with this recipe, you may need to add an additional 1/4 broth.
+- If making this recipe in the Instant Pot and you get the Food Burn or Burn error message, you may need to add an additional ¼ cup of broth.

 Nutrition